 Change content caching preferences on Mac

 Use the Content Caching pane of Sharing preferences to manage content caching on your Mac.
 You can turn content caching on or off, choose the items you want cached, set the cache size, and set up additional content caching options for your network.
-To learn more, see About content caching on Mac.
+To learn more, see What is content caching on Mac?.

 To change these preferences on your Mac, choose Apple menu > System Preferences, click Sharing, then select Content Caching.

 Important: Each content cache must have either a local IP address that conforms to RFC 1918, or a non-RFC 1918 local IP address that is the same as its public IP address.
 Content caching is not supported on networks that use non-RFC 1918 addressing locally, and different non-RFC 1918 addressing publicly.

 Local IP addresses that conform to RFC 1918 are in the following ranges: